 Top 10 Castles in Perthshire

-Based just a few hundred metres from Perth City Centre, Balhousie Castle is home to the Black Watch Museum and tells the story of Scotland’s elite military regiment.
-The castle dates back to 1631, though its origins are believed to go back a further 300 years
+Description: Balhousie Castle is home to the Black Watch Museum and tells the story of Scotland’s elite military regiment.
+The castle dates back to 1631, though its origins are believed to go back a further 300 years.

 The castle is situated within a walled enclosure overlooking the stunning North Inch in Perth.
 It’s a peaceful setting just a few hundred metres from the bustling city centre, with free parking for those entering the castle.